BaseSecrete/active_hashcash/README.md

 ## Limitations

-It requires the JavaScript Crypto API, and according to [Can I Use](https://caniuse.com/?search=crypto), it should work for 95% of users.

 The JavaScript implementation to solve the Hashcash problem is slow compare to the official C version.
 It needs some work and knowledges to be optimised.
 Unfortunately, I'm not a JavaScript expert.
 Maybe you have good JS skills to optimize it ?